-2022 2021 \$'000 \$'000 [Specify] AASB 137.86 Contingent liabilities [For each class of contingent liabilities, the following must be disclosed: a brief description of the nature of the contingent liability; an estimate of the potential AASB 7.14-15 financial effect (or statement that this is not practicable); an indication of the uncertainties relating to the amount or timing of any outflow; and the possibility of any reimbursement.]
-[Disclose the carrying amount/fair value of any financial assets pledged as security / collateral for contingent liabilities.]
-AASB 137.89 Contingent Assets [For each class of contingent assets, the following must be disclosed: brief description of the nature of the contingent assets; and, where practicable, an estimate of the potential financial effect (or statement that this is not practicable).]
-Commentary on Contingent Liabilities and Contingent Assets AASB 137.10 AASB 137 provides that contingent liabilities are: possible liabilities that arise from past events, the existence of which will be confirmed only by the occurrence or non -occurrence of one or more uncertain future events not wholly within the control of the entity or provisions that fail either or both the criteria for recognition as liabilities i.e. not probable or cannot be measured reliably.
-AASB 137.10 2.
-A contingent asset is a possible asset that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity.
+2022 \$'000 2021 \$'000 [Specify] Contingent liabilities AASB 137.86 [For each class of contingent liabilities, the following mu description of the nature of the contingent liability; an es- financial effect (or statement that this is not practicable uncertainties relating to the amount or timing of any outf of any reimbursement.] stimate of th e); an indica e potentia tion of the AASB 7.14-15 [Disclose the carrying amount/fair value of any financial a security / collateral for contingent liabilities.] assets pledg ed as AASB 137.89 Contingent Assets [For each class of contingent assets, the following me description of the nature of the contingent assets; and, estimate of the potential financial effect (or statement that where prac ticable, a Commentary on Contingent Liabilities and Contingent Ass ets AASB 137.10 1.
+AASB 137 provides that contingent liabilities are: possible liabilities that arise from past events, the e confirmed only by the occurrence or non -occurrence future events not wholly within the control of the entity provisions that fail either or both the criteria for recog probable or cannot be measured reliably. of one or mo or re uncertair AASB 137.10 A contingent asset is a possible asset that arises from existence will be confirmed only by the occurrence or non-c uncertain future events not wholly within the control of the e occurrence of

-Commentary on Contingent Liabilities and Contingent Assets AASB 137.33-34, 53, 89 AASB 137 adopts a 'prudent' approach and requires a separate asset to be recognised when the related realisation of revenue or expected recovery receivable is virtually certain.
+Commentary on Contingent Liabilities and Contingent Assets AASB 137.33-34, 53, 89 3.
+AASB 137 adopts a 'prudent' approach and requires a separate asset to be recognised when the related realisation of revenue or expected recovery receivable is virtually certain.
 AASB 137 requires disclosure of contingent assets when realisation is probable.
 AASB 137.30, 86 Therefore, the AASB 137 treatment of contingent assets and recoveries receivable is inconsistent with the treatment of contingent liabilities because liabilities are recognised when outflows of resources are probable and contingent liabilities are disclosed when the possibility of outflows is higher than remote but less than probable.
-AASB 137.86, 89 4.
-AASB 137 provides that the following information for each class of contingent liabilities and contingent assets must be disclosed: a brief description of the nature of the contingent liability / asset an estimate of the financial effect, or a statement that it is not practicable to make such an estimate when that is the case in relation to contingent liabilities, an indication of the uncertainties relating to the amount or timing of any outflow and the possibility of any reimbursement.
+AASB 137.86, 89 AASB 137 provides that the following information for each class of contingent liabilities and contingent assets must be disclosed: a brief description of the nature of the contingent liability / asset an estimate of the financial effect, or a statement that it is not practicable to make such an estimate when that is the case in relation to contingent liabilities, an indication of the uncertainties relating to the amount or timing of any outflow and the possibility of any reimbursement.
 AASB 137.28, 34, 5.
 When the probability of the contingent liability is remote, the entity need not make the above disclosures.
 For contingent assets, the above disclosures are required when the inflow of economic benefits is probable.
 AASB 12.23(b) 6.
 Contingent liabilities relating to joint ventures and associates must be separately disclosed from other contingent liabilities.
 AASB 137.92 7.
 Entities are exempt from disclosure in the rare circumstances where disclosure would be expected to seriously prejudice the position of the entity in a dispute with other parties on the subject matter of the contingent asset or liability.
 However, the general nature of the dispute, together with the fact and reason why that information has not been disclosed, must be stated.
 AASB 137.32, Appendix C, Ex 10 8.
 Examples of contingent liabilities and assets are included in the Standard - e.g. legal proceedings where damages are sought from the entity, but where lawyers advise that it is not probable the entity will be found liable.